“Audiences differ as much as individuals do.”

 Design Thinking for Audience Development

 In the context of audience development, design thinking helps performers and arts organizations understand their target audiences, formulate avenues to attract them, and implement appropriate actions.
 Here’s a concise illustration.

 Pinpoint the target audiences that you’d like to connect with.
 They might be people in certain age or ethnic groups, from particular locations, or within ranges of personal income.

-Next, learn about their interests, their arts consumption habits, their leisure time pursuits, and their motivations for and barriers to attending performances.
+Next, learn about their interests, their arts consumption habits, their leisure time pursuits, and their motivations and barriers to attend performances.

 To that end, explore resources such as the Wallace Foundation library on building audiences for the arts.

 Then, you might consult mentors who are familiar with your target audiences, meet with community groups, reach out to religious congregations, conduct online and in-person polls, and access information in archives – public records, for instance, may reveal age distributions and household incomes in distinct neighborhoods.

 The central elements at this stage are to construct thoughtful questions, initiate meaningful conversations, and listen.

 As you empathize with your target audiences, problem areas will emerge.
 But the key to finding useful solutions is to define problems precisely.